Anti-computer tactics: Common aspects

 One aspect of designing a classic AI for games of perfect information is the horizon effect.
 Computer AIs examine a game tree of possible moves and counter-moves, but unless a forced win is in the tree, it needs to stop exploring new possibilities eventually.
 When it does, an evaluation function is called on the board state, which often uses rough heuristics to determine which side the board favors.
 In chess, this might be things like material advantage (extra pieces), control of the center, king safety, and pawn structure.
 Exploiting the horizon effect can be done by human players by using a strategy whose fruits are apparent only beyond the plies examined by the AI.
 For example, if the AI is examining 10 plies ahead, and a strategy will "pay off" in 12-20 plies (6-10 turns), the AI won't play around the looming threat that it can't "see", similar to a person being unable to see "over the horizon" where a ship might be hid by the natural curvature of the earth.
 Similarly, to keep the horizon short, human players may want to keep as complicated a board state as possible.
 Simplifying the board by trading pieces lets the AI look "farther" into the future, as there are fewer options to consider, and thus is avoided when trying to exploit the horizon effect.

 A tactic that works best on AIs that are very "deterministic" and known to play in one specific way in response to a threat is to force a situation where the human knows exactly how the AI will respond.
 If the human picks a situation that they believe the AI handles poorly, this can lead to reliably luring the AI into such situations.
 Even if the AI can handle that particular play style well, if the human is confident that the AI will always pick it, it simplifies preparation for the human player - they can just learn this one situation very closely, knowing that the AI will always accept an invitation to play into that kind of board.

 Monte-Carlo tree search

 AI games based on Monte-Carlo tree search have opposite strengths and weaknesses to alpha-beta AIs.
 While they tend to be better at long-term strategy, they have problems dealing with traps.
 Once Monte-Carlo AIs fall into a trap, they can continue to play badly for a considerable period afterwards and may not recover.

 While patiently accumulating an advantage may be a beneficial tactic against alpha-beta AIs who play tactically, MCTS-based AIs like AlphaGo may themselves play in this patient strategic manner.
-Thus deliberately tactical play, which is a bad approach against alpha-beta, becomes a viable anti-computer tatctic against MCTS.
+Thus deliberately tactical play, which is a bad approach against alpha-beta, becomes a viable anti-computer tactic against MCTS.